 Day 6: Serengeti National Park:

-After the breakfast you will have a full day game viewing at Serengeti National Park.
-The Serengeti, Tanzania’s second largest National Park, covers nearly 6,000 square miles of grassland plains, Savannah, kopjes, hills, woodlands, and Riverine forests.
+After breakfast, you will have a full-day game viewing at Serengeti National Park.
+The Serengeti, Tanzania’s second-largest National Park, covers nearly 6,000 square miles of grassland plains, Savannah, kopjes, hills, woodlands, and Riverine forests.
 The Grumeti, Mbalageti, and Mara river systems serve as critical water sources and are often excellent sites for wildlife viewing.
-Beyond the heralded migration of wildebeest and zebra, the Serengeti is best known for its big predators, including cheetah and Leopard, as well as large prides of Lions and clans of Hyenas.
-Other commonly seen animals include gazelle, Buffalo, giraffe, Topi, Hartebeest, Ostrich, and Jackal, but it is the full diversity of wildlife and habitats that you will truly find amazing.
-The greater Serengeti ecosystem actually covers the Ngorongoro Conservation Area, the Masai Mara in Kenya, and numerous surrounding wildlife-protected lands that combine for a total of almost 17,000 square miles, which is larger than the states of Massachusetts, Connecticut, and Rhode Island all together.
+Beyond the heralded migration of wildebeest and zebra, the Serengeti is best known for its big predators, including cheetah and Leopard, as well as large pride of Lions and clans of Hyenas.
+Other commonly seen animals include gazelle, buffalo, giraffe, Topi, Hartebeest, Ostrich, and Jackal, but it is the full diversity of wildlife and habitats that you will truly find amazing.
+The greater Serengeti ecosystem actually covers the Ngorongoro Conservation Area, the Masai Mara in Kenya, and numerous surrounding wildlife-protected lands that combine for a total of almost 17,000 square miles, which is larger than the states of Massachusetts, Connecticut, and Rhode Island together.
 Dinner and overnight at the Lodge/Luxury/Tented Camp/Basic Campsite central of Serengeti.

 Day 7: Serengeti N. Park – Lake Manyara:

-Our day starts with a morning game drive central of the Serengeti.
-For animals, that’s an active time of the day – not hot yet, so there is a lot to see out there until by 11:30am then we return back to the Camp/Lodge for Brunch.
+Our day starts with a morning game drive central to the Serengeti.
+For animals, that’s an active time of the day – not hot yet, so there is a lot to see out there until by 11:30 am then we return back to the Camp/Lodge for Brunch.
 On our way back we will stop at Olduvai Gorge (Option).
 It’s a fascinating archaeological site we will visit if you are interested in history and the Masai tribes.
-Dinner and overnight at Ngorongoro Lodge/Luxury/Tented Camp/Basic Campsite all set on the Crater rim, both Lodges & Campsite offers stunning views of Ngorongoro and the surrounding highlands.
+Dinner and overnight at the Lodge/Luxury/Tented Camp/Basic Campsite all at Lake Manyara.

 Day 8: Mto WA Mbu Market & Visit Village:

-After the breakfast we will visit the local Market at Mto WA Mbu and villages around the Lake Manyara experience the life at the local village setting, meeting local people, learning about their culture, agriculture and history of the area.
+After breakfast we will visit the local Market at Mto WA Mbu and villages around Lake Manyara to experience life in the local village setting, meet local people, learning about their culture, agriculture, and history of the area.
 We return back to the Lodge/Camp for lunch and then transfer back to Arusha town where we will end our African safari adventure.

-Safari using affordable Hotel, Lodges or Camps, comparable a 1-2 star Hotel.
+Safari using affordable Hotels, Lodges, or Camps, comparable to a 1-2 star Hotel.
 Accommodation is usually located outside the National Park.

 Luxury – Accommodation

-Safari using deluxe tented camps or Lodge usually located inside the National Park and comparable to a 4 star hotel.
+Safari using deluxe tented camps or Lodges usually located inside the National Park and comparable to a 4-star hotel.
 Accommodation is usually located inside the Park.

 Luxury+ – Accommodation

-Safari using extremely luxurious tented camps or Lodge, usually located in a private wildlife – Viewing area and comparable to a 5 star Hotel.
-Expect great food, excellent service, top – quality guiding and gorgeous tents or rooms.
-Most luxury + properties charge around USD$ 850 to 1850 per person per day!
+Safari using extremely luxurious tented camps or Lodge, usually located in a private wildlife – Viewing area and comparable to a 5-star Hotel.
+Expect great food, excellent service, top-quality guiding, and gorgeous tents or rooms.
+Most luxury + properties charge around USD$ 850 to 1850 per person per night!

 Pick up from the Airport

-Complimentary bottled of drinking water 1.5 litter per person per day during on safari
+Bottled drinking water 1.5 litter per person per day during safari

 Price not includes: